 - Student Activities Funding Commission (SAFC) funded and Student Activity Fee (SAF) byline funded organizations may endorse candidates.
-All groups must act in a way that is fair and balanced when deciding on the endorsement of candidates. - The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.
+All groups must act in a way that is fair and balanced when deciding on the endorsement of candidates.
+The Elections Committee may recommend that the SA impose fines on or revoke allocated funds - 2.
+The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.